 How to specify the reproduction ratio

-A lens used at the reproduction ratio of 1:1 on 35 mm films produces the image of a subject 24 by 36 mm across.
-The same lens, used at the same reproduction ratio of 1:1 on a current Nikon DSLR (except the D3), fills the sensor with a subject that is approximately 18 by 24 mm across.
+A lens used at the reproduction ratio of 1:1 on a full frame sensor produces the image of a subject 24 by 36 mm across.
+The same lens, used at the same reproduction ratio of 1:1 on a current APS-C format sensor, and fills this sensor with a subject that is approximately 18 by 24 mm across.
 Therefore, the size of the subject at a given magnification depends on the size of the film or sensor.

 A reproduction ratio based on the subject and film/sensor size has nothing to do with the physical size of a printed photograph.
 The same negative shot at 1:1 can be printed on paper the size of a postage stamp, or a poster.
 The picture was originally shot at 1:1, but knowing this does not help us to get an idea of the size of the subject from a print.
 Therefore, when we are dealing with printed photographs on paper, it does make sense to provide a magnification ratio relative to the size of the print.
 If you want to do this, you multiply the magnification ratio used when shooting by the one used in printing.

 It is not possible to specify a reproduction ratio that applies to a photograph published in digital format (e.g., on a web site), because the physical size at which a digital photograph is viewed cannot be known in advance.
 In this case, frequently one specifies the magnification used when shooting.
 Unless the film or sensor size is known, however, it is not possible to compute the size of the subject from the original magnification of a digital image.
 If the size of the subject is important, its physical size should be documented, in one of the ways suggested below.